mwkorver/lambda-gdal_translate/README.md

 You can use the gdal_translate binary under /bin.
 However if you want a more recent version you will need to build a statically linked one on an Amazon Linux instance for it work on AWS Lambda.

 First, spin up an Amazon Linux instance on Amazon EC2.
 In the EC2 console it will look like "Amazon Linux AMI 2017.03.0 (HVM), SSD Volume".
-SSH to the instance and run the following commands:
+Make sure you start the EC2 instance with an IAM role that will allow you to work with Lambda and S3.
+SSH to that instance and run the following commands:

 ```bash
 $ sudo yum update -y